nakulgrover18/terraform_learning/README.md

 3. `terraform apply`: Applies the changes to the infrastructure.
 This command creates, modifies, or deletes the resources as defined in the configuration.

 4. `terraform destroy`: Destroys the infrastructure created by the configuration.

+5. `terraform destroy -auto-approve` : Used to Destory the resources